pensierinmusica/hermes-js/README.md

 };
 ```

-It’s easy to extend the basic action **validation** and interrupt the dispatch cycle in case of invalid actions.
+It’s also easy to extend the basic action **validation** and interrupt the dispatch cycle in case of invalid actions.

 ```js
 // /actions/server/middleware/validate.js